TranslatorSRI/SRI_testing/tests/onehop/README.md

 - **info.x-translator.biolink-version:** _must_ be set to the actual Biolink Model release to which the given KP or ARA is asserting compliance.
 Validation to the 'wrong' Biolink Model version will generate unnecessary validation errors!
 - **info.x-trapi.version:** _must_ be set to the TRAPI version to which the given KP or ARA is asserting compliance.
-- **info.x-trapi.test_data_location:** _must_ be a public REST resource URL dereferencing the online JSON test configuration file (see KP and ARA instructions below).
-This can typically (although not necessarily) be a URL to a Github public repository hosted file (note: this can be 'rawdata' URL or a regular Github URL - the latter is automatically rewritten to a 'rawdata' access for file retrieval).
+- **info.x-trapi.test_data_location:** see the full specification of the [info.x-trapi.test_data_location](https://github.com/NCATSTranslator/translator_extensions#x-trapi) for the range of formats now available for specifying SRI Testing harness test or configuration data files.
+URL's registered in whatever fashion within the **info.x-trapi.test_data_location:** values can typically (although not necessarily) be a URL to a Github public repository hosted file (note: this can be 'rawdata' URL or a regular Github URL - the latter is automatically rewritten to a 'rawdata' access for file retrieval).
 If a non-Github URL is given, it should be visible on the internet without authentication.
 - **servers block:** the SRI Testing harness now sets the TRAPI server endpoint used for testing of KP and ARA resources by selecting a **`url`** specified in the Registry `servers` block.
 Lack of standardization of testing targets means that the system is currently agnostic about **`x-maturity`** but simply takes the first **`servers`** block entry with a '**`url`**' property set.
 If there is more than one server entry in the **`servers`** block, then the wrong testing endpoint may be used.
 Note that future iterations of the system may follow a different heuristic using the **`x-maturity`** property.

 **Note:** the **info.x-trapi.test_data_location** may change in the near future to accommodate the need for differential testing across various `x-maturity` deployments of KPs and ARAs.